 Who Can Do It?

 The beauty of the ketogenic diet is that pretty much anyone can do it.
-Most people can
+Most people can safely follow a keto diet.
+However, if you are on a medication for metabolic conditions – such as diabetes, high blood pressure, and high cholesterol – you may need to consult your prescribing doctor.

 The positive health benefits of a ketogenic diet on metabolic factors such as blood pressure, blood sugar regulation via insulin, and overall inflammation might lead you to require fewer medications, thus it’s good to follow up with your prescribing doctor.